Sole traderThe page was last modified:

 Taxes and charges

 As a sole trader, you pay tax on the profit from your business.
 The Swedish Tax Agency makes decisions concerning preliminary tax.
-Tax is paid monthly in advance and is then checked against your final tax.
+Preliminary tax is paid monthly in advance and is checked against your final tax when you submit the income return.

 The profit in your business is your income minus your expenditure.
 You are also entitled to deduct a standard allowance of up to 25 per cent for deductible social security contributions.
 Social security contributions are state taxes which you as a business owner pay to the social insurance system.